DhmhtrhsPakakis/DhmhtrhsPakakis/README.md

 - 👋 Hi, I’m @DhmhtrhsPakakis
-- 👀 I’m interested in unity game development
+- 👀 I’m interested in software engineering,in artificial intelligence and generally in learning coding.
-- 🌱 I’m currently learning computer science in aristotle university of thessaloniki
+- 🌱 I’m currently learning computer science in aristotle university of thessaloniki.
-- 💞️ I’m looking to collaborate on unity game development
+- 💞️ I’m looking to improve my skills in coidng and work on projects.
 - 📫 How to reach me email:pakakisd@gmail.com

 <!---